Snawoot/linux-secureboot-kit/README.md

 ## Why?

-Even if your harddisk is encrypted with full disk encryption, your bootloader config or initramdrive may be spoofed while you left your computer unattended.
+Even if your hard disk is encrypted with full disk encryption, your bootloader config or initramdrive may be spoofed while you left your computer unattended.
 And this way your encryption key may be silently extracted when you unlock your system next time.

 ## What does it do?